-Sister Patricia entered Maryknoll at Topsfield, MA on September 2, 1965 from St. Bernard’s parish, Levittown, New York.
-She made her First Profession of Vows on June 24, 1968 at Maryknoll, NY.
-Sister Pat received a B.A. in Community Service at Mary Rogers College in Maryknoll, NY in 1971 and was assigned to Peru that same year.
+Patricia (Pat) Ryan entered Maryknoll September 2, 1965 at Topsfield, MA from St. Bernard’s parish, Levittown, N Y. She made her First Profession of Vows on June 24, 1968 at Maryknoll, NY and her Final Profession of Vows May 18, 1975 in Peru.
+Sister Pat received a Bachelor of Arts in Community Service from Mary Rogers College, Maryknoll, NY in 1972 and was assigned to Peru that same year.

-She studied Spanish at Barranco in Lima, Peru from November 1971-February 1972 and began ministry in June of 1972 in the Prelature of Juli among the Aymara people.
-By 1973, Sister Pat was in full time ministry at the Rural Institute engaged in rebuilding the Aymara people’s low self-image.
-On May 18, 1975 Sister Pat made her Final Profession of Vows in Peru.
+Sister Pat studied Spanish at Barranco in Lima, Peru from November 1971-February 1972 and began ministry in June of 1972 in the Prelature of Juli among the Aymara people.
+By 1973, Sister Pat was in full time Adult Education ministry at the Rural Education Institute engaged in rebuilding the Aymara people’s low self-image.

-To enter more fully into the lives of the indigenous people of the Altiplano, Sister Pat studied the Aymara language in Cochabamba, Bolivia in 1976.
-She worked assiduously with the Aymara women who then returned to their local villages and conducted similar courses for others that they received from Sister Pat.
+To enter more fully into the lives of the indigenous people of the Altiplano, Sister Pat studied the Aymara Language in Cochabamba, Bolivia in 1976.
+She worked assiduously with the Aymara women who then returned to their local villages and conducted similar courses for other women introduced by Sister Pat.
 These ministries of empowering led Sister Pat to accompany the Aymara people and their local communities to search and implement constructive and non-violent alternatives to the situation of extreme poverty, violence and environmental destruction.

 Sister Pat gave workshops to police officers so that they, too would not only know their rights but also respect and protect the rights of the Andean peoples.
 In 1988, Sister Pat joined her efforts with a team of committed Christians in the Office of Human Rights and Care of the Earth.

 Sister Pat was elected Vice-President of the Maryknoll Sisters Congregation in 1997.
-At the end of her term in 2002, Sister Pat returned to the Altiplano of Peru to continue the ministries that she was involved in before her election.
-On December 10, 2008, Sister Pat was among the Maryknollers of the Juli Prelature of Puno to receive the National Award of Human Rights in Peru in recognition of the work Maryknoll has done since 1943 among the indigenous peoples of the Altiplano.
+At the end of her term in 2002, Sister Pat returned to the Altiplano of Peru to continue the ministries in which she was already involved.
+On December 10, 2008, Sister Pat was among the Maryknollers of the Juli Prelature of Puno to receive the National Award of Human Rights in Peru in recognition of the work Maryknoll had done since 1943 among the indigenous peoples of the Altiplano.

-Maryknoll was banished from the Prelature in 2008 by the new bishop of Juli, Jose Maria Ortega Trinidad, a member of Opus Dei.
-Maryknoll now works in the Diocese of Puno, among the Aymaras.
-Sister Pat continues to help indigenous peoples in Peru publicize contamination of their water caused by the toxic waste affecting the pristine Toco Toco River that meets the dead Condoraque River in the Altiplano.
+Sadly, Maryknoll was banished from the Prelature in 2008 by the new bishop of Juli, Jose Maria Ortega Trinidad, and a member of Opus Dei.
+Maryknollers continued to work in the Diocese of Puno, among the Aymaras.
+Sister Pat continued to help indigenous peoples in Peru publicize contamination of their water caused by the toxic waste affecting the pristine Toco Toco River that meets the dead Condoraque River in the Altiplano.
 The livestock were dying and no one knew exactly why.
 It wasn’t the cold or the altitude; alpaca is native to the Andes and sheep adapt well, even at 15, 000 ft. above sea level.
 The herders from Condoraque suspected their losses had something to do with the 30-year-old tungsten mine a few miles upriver.
 Sister Pat found herself in charge of the operation and together with the Human Rights Team, Trinidad Carlos and Cristobal Yugra, who are both human rights lawyers along with Pedro Camacho, an agronomist and educator decided to go public after hearing testimonies from villagers and stratagems from mine representatives.